 Possible causes:

-• A network appliance, like a firewall or proxy terminated the session mid-transfer.
+A network appliance such as a firewall or proxy terminated the session mid-transfer.

 Recommendations:

-• Upgrade the firmware — Work with your copier dealer to upgrade the firmware on these devices to the latest recommended version from the manufacturer.
+Update the printer firmware — Work with your copier dealer to update the firmware to the latest version to improve IPP reliability.

 edgenode.processor.print.actionFailure.jobTimeout